 Apparently, terrorists' attitudes reflect in their activities on the web.
-In this context, terrorists can come in many forms such as politically motivated, anti-government, anti-world trade, and pro-environmental extremists (Janczewski and Colarik, 2008).
-By taking full advantage of the unique benefits the internet provides, terrorist groups have been able to more effectively carry out their goals with less risk of apprehension.
-Weimann (2004) found that by 2000 practically all terrorist groups had established a presence on the internet and had developed their own websites.
+By taking full advantage of the unique benefits the Internet provides, terrorist groups have been able to more effectively carry out their goals with less risk of apprehension.
+Weimann found that by 2000 practically all terrorist groups had established a presence on the Internet and had developed their own websites [6].
 They might show interests in specific concepts on the web, such as the ones related to espionage, explosives and camouflage etc. They might also interact with each other by email or other facilities which offered by internet.
-Moreover, based on their aim, some of them may attempt to gain access to online forbidden systems, in order to gain information about various secret aspects of a subject.
-In summary, the use of internet by terrorists appears to diverge into two distinct modes neither of which is mutually exclusive.
-The first aligns to the view that terrorists will use the internet as a platform to launch cyber attacks against critical infrastructure nodes as well as key government and private sector networks and the second mode in which primary use of the internet by terrorists will be to recruit, train, communicate and gain information about potential targets by conducting virtual reconnaissance (O'Rourke, 2006).
-The unique design of the internet has made it especially conducive to the needs of these terrorist groups because The internet takes very little skill to use, has few regulations, provides a worldwide audience to whom information can be sent quickly at a low cost, and allows for anonymity of the user (Freiburger and Crane, 2008; Lachow and Richardson, 2007).
-So it is important to continually monitor the use of the internet by terrorists and the material they circulate examined in an effort to both understand their motivations and prevent further attacks.
+Moreover, based on their aim, some of them may attempt to gain access to on-line forbidden systems, in order to gain information about various secret aspects of a subject.
+The unique design of the Internet has made it especially conducive to the needs of these groups because The Internet takes very little skill to use, has few regulations, provides a worldwide audience to whom information can be sent quickly at a low cost, and allows for anonymity of the user [7, 8].

-2.2.1 A simple scenario
+2.2.1.
+A simple Scenario.
 Let us imagine a simple scenario which is now possible to happen in any countries.
 It is true that a naïve chemical student may search for explosives on the web, a young soldier may search for different ways of camouflage, a witty man may send an email to his colleague about hijacking the plane taking them to Kish Island for vacation to scare their colleagues and make them laugh, and a white hat hacker may try to crack the Iran Air database to test its vulnerabilities.

 Obviously, none of these individuals are going to really commit a terror.
 But what if these individuals were related?
-In this case, we should expect a disaster happens in an airplane/airport, in with many civilians as casualties.
-The focus of this research is on the ways that, this incident could be prevented only with the information we have gathered from the internet, as a real active counter terrorism.
+In this case, we should expect a disaster happens in an airplane/ airport, in with many civilians as casualties.
+The focus of this research is on the ways that, this incident could be prevented only with the information we have gathered from the Internet, as a real active counter terrorism.

-With the use of proposed pattern of active counter-terrorism in the web, this research suggests that some of the acts of terrorism, at least ones that utilise the internet in different manners can be prevented.
+With the use of proposed pattern of active counter-terrorism in the web, this research suggests that some of the acts of terrorism, at least ones that utilize the internet in different manners can be prevented.

-3 Barriers to achieve effective online counter terrorism
+3. Barriers to achieve effective online counter terrorism

-Obviously, we should make our strong effort to make the internet an unsafe environment, in a way that they fear to use it for their evil aims.
-The question is: what are the barriers in this way?
+Obviously, we should make our strong effort to make the Internet an unsafe environment, in a way that they fear to use it for their evil aims.
+The question is: What are the barriers in this way?

 One of the main barriers to achieve online counter terrorism which tie our hands is legislation.
-Current legislation, especially the ones related to privacy (FTC Report, 2000), does not let us to trace suspicious people on the web.
-The trace that can efficiently done by the use of intrusion detection systems (IDS) such as honeypots.
+Current legislation, especially the ones related to privacy [9], does not let us to trace suspicious people on the web.
+The trace that can efficiently done by the use of intrusion detection systems such as honeypots.
 This situation resembles the one before September 11 in which anti terrorism activities such as eavesdropping were forbidden by law.
-In fact, there is a constant gap between technological advances and the catching up of legal community with these changes.
-So usually computer system misuse cases are by far the first ones to be ruled in a number of jurisdictions.